This course is only available for students in the BA International Studies programme.

 Please note: this course takes place in The Hague.
 Traveling between University buildings from Leiden to The Hague may take about 45 minutes.

-In today’s globalized world, we all communicate increasingly with people from backgrounds different than our own.
-What are the potential pitfalls of verbal and non-verbal communication across cultures?
+In today’s globalized world, we all communicate increasingly with people from backgrounds different than our own -- both online and offline.
+What are the pitfalls of communicating across cultures?
 What are the advantages?
 What difference does the mode of communication make?
-By examining the frequently taken-for-granted details that make communication work within and across cultures around the world, the goal of this course is to gain a better understanding of how (and why) we all come to understand (or misunderstand) each other on a daily basis and of the micro- and macro-social parameters involved in this process.
+This course deals with these questions from a cross-cultural pragmatics perspective as well as by looking at case studies of communicating across cultures in different professional contexts (education, healthcare, business etc.).
+By studying how communication works in different cultures and across cultures, the goal is to gain a better understanding of how (and why) we all come to understand (or misunderstand) each other on a daily basis and of the micro- and macro-social parameters involved in this process.

-Discuss how different modes of communication (e.g. non-verbal, computer-mediated) differ across cultures;
+Insight into how different modes of communication (non-verbal, computer-mediated) differ across cultures;

-Think critically about the main concepts in pragmatics and analyze their adequacy in describing communication in different cultural contexts and situations;
+The ability to critically think about the main concepts in pragmatics and their adequacy to describe communication in different cultural contexts and situations;

 The timetables are available through My Timetable.